shiftio/grauman/README.md

 The build artifact is located in the dist/ directory.
 By default, `npm run build` emits a production artifact.
 To emit a dev artifact that is not minified and does not go through a linting pass, use `npm run build-dev`.

+# Releasing new version

+- `npm run build`
+- `npm pack`
+- Create new tag
+- Create new github release for this tag

 # Test Pages

 For local development